Nanowire: Electronic devices

-In August 2012, researchers reported constructing the first NAND gate from undoped silicon nanowires.
+NAND gates have been produced from undoped silicon nanowires.
 This avoids the problem of how to achieve precision doping of complementary nanocircuits, which is unsolved.
 They were able to control the Schottky barrier to achieve low-resistance contacts by placing a silicide layer in the metal-silicon interface.

 It is possible that semiconductor nanowire crossings will be important to the future of digital computing.
 Though there are other uses for nanowires beyond these, the only ones that actually take advantage of physics in the nanometer regime are electronic.

 In addition, nanowires are also being studied for use as photon ballistic waveguides as interconnects in quantum dot/quantum effect well photon logic arrays.
 Photons travel inside the tube, electrons travel on the outside shell.

 When two nanowires acting as photon waveguides cross each other the juncture acts as a quantum dot.

 Conducting nanowires offer the possibility of connecting molecular-scale entities in a molecular computer.
 Dispersions of conducting nanowires in different polymers are being investigated for use as transparent electrodes for flexible flat-screen displays.

 Because of their high Young's moduli, their use in mechanically enhancing composites is being investigated.
 Because nanowires appear in bundles, they may be used as tribological additives to improve friction characteristics and reliability of electronic transducers and actuators.

-Because of their high aspect ratio, nanowires are also uniquely suited to dielectrophoretic manipulation, which offers a low-cost, bottom-up approach to integrating suspended dielectric metal oxide nanowires in electronic devices such as UV, water vapor, and ethanol sensors.
+Because of their high aspect ratio, nanowires are also suited to dielectrophoretic manipulation, which offers a low-cost, bottom-up approach to integrating suspended dielectric metal oxide nanowires in electronic devices such as UV, water vapor, and ethanol sensors.

-Due to their large surface-to-volume ratio, physico-chemical reactions are reported to be favourable on the surface of nanowires.
-This may facilitate degradation mechanisms to operate in the some nanowires under certain processing conditions such as in a plasma environment.
+Due to their large surface-to-volume ratio, physico-chemical reactions are facilitated on the surface of nanowires.

 Single nanowire devices for gas and chemical sensing

-As previously mentioned, the high aspect ratio of nanowires makes this nanostructures suitable for electrochemical sensing with the potential for ultimate sensitivity.
+The high aspect ratio of nanowires makes this nanostructures suitable for electrochemical sensing with the potential for ultimate sensitivity.
 One of the challenge for the use of nanowires in commercial products is related to the isolation, handling, and integration of nanowires in an electrical circuit when using the conventional and manual pick-and-place approach, leading to a very limited throughput.
-Recent developments in the nanowire synthesis methods now allow for parallel production of single nanowire devices with useful applications in electrochemistry, photonics, and gas- and biosensing.
+Nanowire can be produced by parallel production.

 Nanowire lasers

 Nanowire lasers are nano-scaled lasers with potential as optical interconnects and optical data communication on chip.
 Nanowire lasers are built from III–V semiconductor heterostructures, the high refractive index allows for low optical loss in the nanowire core.
 Nanowire lasers are subwavelength lasers of only a few hundred nanometers.
-Nanowire lasers are Fabry–Perot resonator cavities defined by the end facets of the wire with high-reflectivity, recent developments have demonstrated repetition rates greater than 200 GHz offering possibilities for optical chip level communications.
+Nanowire lasers are Fabry–Perot resonator cavities defined by the end facets of the wire with high-reflectivity, have demonstrated repetition rates greater than 200 GHz offering possibilities for optical chip level communications.